-about six years ago by Boardwalk Hall, Atlantic City Convention Center/SMG
+about seven years ago by Boardwalk Hall, Atlantic City Convention Center/SMG

 WILLIE O’REE AND ART DORRINGTON TO HOST YOUTH HOCKEY CLINIC AT BOARDWALK HALL IN CELEBRATION OF 2012 AHL ALL-STAR CLASSIC

 Dorrington to be Honored with Dedication of “Art Dorrington Ice Rink” at Boardwalk Hall

 Atlantic City, NJ – Prominent NHL alumnus Willie O’Ree and former Eastern Hockey League Atlantic City Seagull Art Dorrington will host a youth hockey clinic at Boardwalk Hall on Tuesday, January 24 at 4 p.m.
 Both O’Ree and Dorrington hold important places in NHL history and will be in Atlantic City in support of the 2012 AHL All-Star Classic which will take place on Sunday, January 29 and Monday, January 30 at Boardwalk Hall.
 This event is free of charge and will be open to the public.

 The clinic, comprised of students from the Atlantic City based Art Dorrington Ice Hockey Foundation, will focus on hockey technique while highlighting the importance of positive ethics such as teamwork, sportsmanship and commitment.
 O’Ree and Dorrington are strong advocates of minority education and have invested time into introducing the game of hockey to disadvantaged youth while teaching them life lessons along the way.